 Teaching & learning

 Traditional grammar school ethos alive and well here – spirit of healthy competition, aiming high and working hard.
-The result is that the school is a regular in the list of the county’s top 100 schools and near the top of the regional table at GC
+The result is that the school is a regular in the list of the county’s top 100 schools and near the top of the regional table at GCSE.

 - Qualifications taken in 2024